flatironinstitute/finufft/docs/install.rst

 .. note::

    Improved Mac OSX instructions, and possibly a brew package, will come shortly.
 Stay tuned.
-The below has been tested on 10.14 (Mojave).
+The below has been tested on 10.14 (Mojave) with both clang and gcc-8.

 First you'll want to set up Homebrew, as follows.
 If you don't have Xcode, install Command Line Tools